ClearExplanationsAI/CLEAR-MRI/README.md

 * CNN training stores the scripts for training the CNNs referenced in the paper.
 * CLEAR-MRI stores the scripts for the explaianable AI method CLEAR-MRI that explains the classifications of a CNN trained on the PLORAS dataset.
-* Statistical Verication. stores the scripts for the statistical analyses specified in appendices A1 and A2.
+* Statistical Verication stores the scripts for the statistical analyses specified in appendices A1 and A2.
+In addition, it contains the script for calculating AUC and F1 scores for all models.

-## CNN training.
+## CNN training

-Lockbox final.py is the script for training the CNNs evaulated in the paper.
+Lockbox final.py is the script for training the CNNs evaluated in the paper.

 Nine CNN models can be trained, as listed on page 9 of the paper.